 Reaching your financial goals gets so much easier when you have multiple streams of income.
 If you plan on retiring within a span of 15 years, you need to increase your earnings.
 This involves increasing the possibilities of earning money.

 One of the best ways of increasing your income is making investments.
 The sooner you make the investment, the faster and greater your savings will grow.
-Another great way of increasing your income is making productive use of your spare time.
+Another great way of increasing your income is improving productivity and better use of your spare time.
 This is also known as side hustling.

 You can get a side job such as driving for Uber on the weekends or even start up a small side business.
 This way, you’ll not only be earning some extra cash, but also be speeding up your retirement date as you’re no longer solely relying on your job.